 While most older homes have an overhead service connection, underground services are now the standard and are the favorite among homeowners for several reasons.
 These buried lines are more appealing to the eye and the surrounding landscape than power poles and overhead lines draped across the yard.
 Underground lines also don't have to contend with tree branches, which cause so many problems for overhead lines during inclement weather.
+But just like overhead service line feeders, there are rules that must be followed when installing underground lines, and underground feeders present their own dangers.

 The Path to Power